- NYSIR Advantage

 As a not-for-profit company, NYSIR does not build profit into insurance costs.

 Why it Works: NYSIR stabilizes coverage and rates—and cuts long-term costs.

 The New York Schools Insurance Reciprocal (NYSIR), New York’s premier provider of property and casualty insurance for school districts and BOCES, offers public schools and BOCES a comprehensive school-based risk management program.
 Through collaborative service, NYSIR helps its extended family of subscribing members control the risks and exposures that can harm public school districts.
 NYSIR offers the prospect of safer schools and longterm cost containment through proactive risk management—as opposed to treating insurance as a mere price-sensitive commodity.

 Sharing Responsibility: NYSIR is a fully licensed insurance company that offers insurance programs that are customized for public schools and BOCES across the state.
 NYSIR differentiates itself with focused expertise in school district risk management that tailors unique safety and risk-reduction programs for each participating member.
 These programs improve participants’ operations and preparedness, and help members increase safety and, thus, reduce losses and expenses.

 NYSIR’s Approach to Risk Management: The NYSIR risk-management program is school specific—that is, designed to address the loss exposures unique to school districts and BOCES.
 NYSIR members receive the following added-value services at no cost:

-In an education environment that can change from week to week, school administrators, staff and employees need to take advantage of every available resource to train, update their knowledge base and stay on top of the latest in risk management techniques.
+In an education environment that can change from week to week, school administrators, educators and staff need to take advantage of every available resource to train, update their knowledge base and stay on top of the latest in risk management techniques.
 NYSIR’s Online University (NYOU) helps them do just that.